-3. HYPERSENSITIVE HEARING (OF SPECIFIC FREQUENCIES): Then there are individuals who are sound sensitive at birth but it is only specific to certain frequencies heard at loud levels (typically above 70 decibels).
+Then there are individuals who are sound sensitive at birth, but it is only specific to certain frequencies heard at loud levels (typically above 70 decibels).
 It may seem like we are splitting hairs here but remember – the key words with hypersensitive hearing are – sound sensitive to specific frequencies heard at loud levels.
-These frequencies are typically labeled 'problem' frequencies.
+These frequencies are typically labeled ‘problem’ frequencies.
 Autistic children are good examples of this.
-They can tolerate some sound at normal or even loud volumes but some frequencies are difficult to tolerable.
+They can tolerate some sound at normal or even loud volumes, but some frequencies are difficult to tolerable.
 Commonly autistic children, children who are marginally autistic, or non-autistic individuals who have hyperacute hearing are treated with auditory integration therapy (AIT).
 AIT takes regular music and filters out the problem frequencies through a special machine called an audiokinetron.
-Somehow this therapy seems to 'retune' their ears and normalizes their hearing tolerances.
-The music is listened to at decibel levels which can peak up to 90 decibels.
+Somehow this therapy seems to ‘retune’ their ears and normalizes their hearing tolerances.
+The music is listened to at decibel levels which can peak upwards of 90 decibels.
 This creates a problem for the hyperacusis patient.
 The therapy is too loud and only worsens the condition of the hyperacusis patient whose Loudness Discomfort Levels have been compromised.
-To learn more about the sensory problems associated with autism visit this link: http://www.autism.org.uk/sensory
+Click here to learn more about the sensory problems associated with autism.

-Phonophobia is considered a subcatagory of misophonia.
+Phonophobia is considered a subcategory of misophonia.
 This is also an adverse emotional response involving fear of sound.
 Phonophonbia often develops with an individual who has a significant collapsed tolerance to sound.
-They not only fear the sound of the environment they are experiencing in real time (right now) they worry about the sound that future events of the day or in the near future will produce.
-It can significantly interfer with a patients recovery as they seek or complete sound therapy.
-Phonophobia can take over ones life and make one feel they need to isolate themselves to survive.
+They not only fear the sound of the environment they are experiencing in real time (right now) they worry about the sound that future events of the day or in the future will produce.
+It can significantly interfere with a patient’s recovery as they seek or complete sound therapy.
+Phonophobia can take over one’s life and make one feel they need to isolate themselves to survive.
 This is a recipe for disaster.
 It is critical that we keep our ears active to rebuild our tolerances to sound.
 That is why broadband pink noise is so crucial to bringing us back to the mainstream of life.